novacrazy/fast_polynomial/README.md

 ## Cargo Features

-By default, the `fma` crate feature is enabled, which uses the `mul_add` function from `num-traits` to improve both performance and accuracy.
-However, when a dedicated FMA (Fused Multiply-Add) instruction is not available, Rust will substitute it with a function call that emulates it, decreasing performance.
-Set `default-features = false` to fallback to split multiply and addition operations.
-If a reliable method of autodetecting this at compile time is found, I will update the crate to do that instead, but `#[cfg(target_feature = "fma")]` does not work correctly.

 The `std` (default) and `libm` crate features are passed through to `num-traits`.

+##### `no_fma`

+By default, this crate will use Fused Multiply-Addition (FMA) operations to improve performance and accuracy.
+It does this by calling `MulAdd::mul_add` from `num-traits`.
+However, if your compile target doesn't support native FMA instructions this may generate function calls to emulate FMA, which will keep the accuracy but be much slower than a seperate multiplication and addition.
+You may pass the `no_fma` crate feature to disable FMA and fallback to seperate operations.
+Future work may be done to better determine this automatically.